o-leolleo/blog/content/blog/getting-started-with-eks/index.md

 }
 ```

 The network is named after our cluster, its CIDR and most of its settings are passed from the `config.yaml` file, [discussed earlier](#the-variables).
+I won't dig into how to calculate the subnets CIDRs and its details, but I found this clever trick on one of the [terraform-aws-eks module examples](https://github.com/terraform-aws-modules/terraform-aws-eks/blob/v20.8.3/examples/karpenter/main.tf#L289).

-We allow [DNS hostnames and support](https://docs.aws.amazon.com/vpc/latest/userguide/vpc-dns.html#vpc-dns-support) on the VPC and [reuse the same NAT gateway on all its subnets](https://registry.terraform.io/modules/terraform-aws-modules/vpc/aws/latest#single-nat-gateway).
+We also allow [DNS hostnames and support](https://docs.aws.amazon.com/vpc/latest/userguide/vpc-dns.html#vpc-dns-support) on the VPC and [reuse the same NAT gateway on all its subnets](https://registry.terraform.io/modules/terraform-aws-modules/vpc/aws/latest#single-nat-gateway).
 The first has little impact to what we discuss on this post, the later helps us reduce the cost of the overall setup.

 The `kubernetes.io/role/elb` and `kubernetes.io/role/internal-elb` tags allows these subnets to be auto discovered by the [AWS Load Balancer Controller](https://kubernetes-sigs.github.io/aws-load-balancer-controller/v2.1/deploy/subnet_discovery/), which we'll discuss in a later post.